AstonicPI/AstonicPI/README.md

 👋 Hello there!
 I’m Filip but more known as @Astonic.
-I am the current owner and founder of ProjectIce.
 I am currently studying Computer Science, but trying to learn Java on my own.

 <!---